 The area of application of (DAfStb Guideline, 2024) is currently limited to predominantly static actions.
 For this reason, only the robustness proof according to (DAfStb Guideline, 2024) was provided for the solidian GRID carbon reinforcement grids (solidian abZ/aBG Z-1.6-308, 2024).
-This verification was carried out with a number of $\geq$ 200,000 cycles and an amplitude of at least ±10% of the mean load.
-The top load corresponded to (DAfStb Guideline, 2024) $\geq$ 50% of the long-term tensile strength of the reinforcement.
-Similar tests will also be carried out as part of the future approval for solidian REBAR glass reinforcement bars (solidian abZ/aBG Z-x.x-xxx, n.v.) and have been successfully passed in the cases in which they have already been completed.
+This verification was carried out with a number of \geq 200,000 cycles and an amplitude of at least \pm 10% of the mean load.
+The top load corresponded to (DAfStb Guideline, 2024) \geq 50% of the long-term tensile strength of the reinforcement.